ATLief/simple-slices/man/ssrun.1.md

 # NAME

-ssrun - utility to execute commands with various priorities
+ssrun - utility to execute commands with specified priority

 # SYNOPSIS